aiide-exag/aiide-exag.github.io/src/call_for_papers.md

 ### Research Papers

-Full and short papers should be submitted on EasyChair (link to come).
+Full and short papers should be submitted on [EasyChair](https://easychair.org/conferences/submission_track?track=333666&a=34869893#%7Bfr:leZAxH3HvCij%7D).
 Please select the Experimental AI in Games track.

 #### What to Submit